awsdocs/amazon-connect-admin-guide/doc_source/create-object-type-mapping.md

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

-1. On the **Instances** page, choose the instance alias\.
-The instance alias is also your instance name, which appears in your Amazon Connect URL\.
+1. On the instances page, choose the instance alias\.
+The instance alias is also your **instance name**, which appears in your Amazon Connect URL\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/instance.png)

 1. In the navigation pane, choose **Customer profiles**, **Data mappings**\.